- HOME

 Interoception is one of several “new” senses that are now at the forefront of scientific and medical research.
 We are aware of sight, touch, smell, taste, and hearing and now Interoception because we’re starting to understand just how much it impacts our well-being.
 If you don’t recognize the physical signals the body gives off when you’re experiencing anxiety, pain, and various other indication, then how can one take steps to prevent the trigger(s) to devastating disease outcome?
 This approach may help better understand mental health and depression.

-Post pandemic challenges in 2023 and beyond!
+Mental health challenges in 2024 and beyond!